-In 2018, five industries (listed below in order of prominence) represented roughly half the jobs in the region: health care and social assistance; retail trade; educational services; accommodation and food services; and manufacturing.
+In 2018, six industries represented roughly half the jobs in the region: health care and social assistance; retail trade; educational services; accommodation and food services; and manufacturing.
 The order and overall importance of these industries is not projected to change by 2028.
 However, growth in retail trade and manufacturing employment is expected to flatten.
 Other industries, such as professional, scientific, and technical services, or construction are forecast to make substantial gains.
+These shifts in employment may influence how and where the road network is utilized over time.